emondarock/chime-video-calling/RAILWAY_DEPLOYMENT_GUIDE.md

 ## Important Notes

+- The `Dockerfile` handles the build process with proper Node.js environment
-- The `railway.toml` file configures Railway to build and run from the `express-server` directory
+- The `railway.toml` configures Railway to use the Dockerfile
+- The `.dockerignore` excludes the frontend folder from the backend build
 - Your GitHub repo is already set up: https://github.com/emondarock/chime-video-calling.git
 - Don't forget to migrate MongoDB to Atlas or add MongoDB service in Railway
 - After deployment, update your frontend API URLs to point to the Railway domain